 What’s The Best Way To Clean A Rug?

-Area rugs are a great way to add warmth and personality to your decor, but after prolonged use, they will require a good cleaning to seem like new.
-For many modern rugs, cleaning may be a once-a-year DIY project which saves you the cost of specialist cleaning.
-If your rug is labeled with specific cleaning instructions, follow these.
+Area rugs are a great way to add warmth and personality to your decor, but after prolonged use, they will require a good cleaning to seem like brand new.
+For most modern rugs, cleaning can be a once-a-year DIY job which saves you the cost of professional cleaning.
+If your rug is labeled with specific cleaning instructions, follow those.
 Otherwise, use this guide from Green Carpet’s Rug Cleaning to understand how to clean a rug along with basic rug maintenance tips.

 Generally, area rugs only need to be deep cleaned yearly.
-Here are a Couple of ways to determine if it is time for Rug Cleaning in Whittier:
+Listed below are a Couple of ways to determine if it is time for Rug Cleaning in Valyermo :

 1. Lift a corner of the rug and lightly kick the back.
 If the rug releases a large cloud of dust, it definitely needs some attention.

 2. Run your hand against the rug face in a circular motion for 10 seconds, then look at your palm; if your hand is dirty, then so is the rug.

 3. Check for signs of deeply embedded dirt by looking at the rug backing.
 Deep-down dirt will settle along the warp and weft of the rug and can be seen in the backing.

 Cleaning a rug just requires a few basic tools.
 You will need: